Esri/arcgis-maps-sdk-java-samples/search/find-place/README.md

 ## How to use the sample

 Choose a type of place in the first field and an area to search within in the second field.
-Click the 'Search' button to show the results of the query on the map.
+Click the "Search" button to show the results of the query on the map.
 Click on a result pin to show its name and address.
 If you pan away from the result area, the "Redo search in this area" button at the bottom of the screen will become active.
 Click it to query again for the currently viewed area on the map.

 ## How it works